 Dislocated Shoulder Education

-Sometimes dislocation may tear ligaments or tendons in the shoulder or damage nerves.
+Sometimes a shoulder dislocation may tear ligaments or tendons or damage nerves.
 The shoulder joint can dislocate forward, backward, or downward.
 A common type of shoulder dislocation is when the shoulder slips forward (anterior instability).
 This means the upper arm bone moved forward and down out of its joint.
 It may happen when the arm is put in a throwing position.

 The muscles may have spasms from the disruption, and this can make it hurt more.
 When the shoulder dislocates time and again, there is shoulder instability.